Global Kidchen Chicken Adobo Philippines

 I am usually pretty timely.
 I am usually not actually a procrastinator.
 And I am usually pretty organized.
 And I really dropped the ball on this one.
 Like this was a great summer dish, back when I made this past summer and even wrote up the original post.
 And now, it’s November and I’ve had to re-write this whole thing.
 You’ll never know the summer plans that I also procrastinated on making.
-And as my very best reader, my very procrastinating teenager will make sure heckle me back when he sees this one come through in his email.
+As my very best reader, my very procrastinating teenager will make sure heckle me back when he sees this one come through in his email.
 Luke, here is your chance to tell me to finish the task.
 So, sitting in my living room on a very wintery and snowy day, I give what was my final ode to summer with some Adobo Chicken from the Philippines.
 (This one was a good one too!
 Such a shame I waited so long!!)

 Need some other fun marinades?
 Try these!
 Japanese Teriyaki, Argentinian Chimichurri, Mexican Tomatillo Salsa